Updated measures at AUC

 Adjusting to education as restrictions ease

-As we are all adjusting to on-campus education with fewer restrictions, it will be even more important for us to show consideration and understanding for each other.
-We also kindly ask that you keep the following in mind even after 25 September:
+As we adjust to education amid easing restrictions, it remains important for us to keep showing consideration and understanding for each other.
+We also kindly ask that you keep the following in mind:

 Current AUC students should continue to check their email and monitor announcements on the Student Information Canvas environment for more information and relevant updates.

 Vaccinations & boosters against COVID-19 in the Netherlands

 Like our fellow universities and colleges, we underline the importance of vaccinations.
 You can find more information about how to get vaccinated or receive a booster shot against COVID-19 on the Dutch government's website via the link below.

 Free COVID-19 self-tests for students and staff

 All registered students and staff members employed at AUC are eligible for free COVID-19 self-tests.
 Going forward, self-testing will remain important.
 Along with the UvA, we're encouraging every student and staff member to perform a self-test at least twice a week, even if vaccinated.
 These tests can be ordered free of charge at zelftestonderwijs.nl.
 Self-testing and vaccinations allow us all to contribute to a safe campus and the further easing of measures in the education system.

 Basic hygiene advice for everyone in the Netherlands

 The virus can spread less effectively if you follow a number of hygiene rules: